xtu/chinese-postcode/README.md

 # Chinese Postcode Library

-In Chinese postal system, a postcode is identified by three levels: _province_, _city_ and _county.
+In Chinese postal system, a postcode is identified by three levels: _province_, _city_ and _county_.
 This package allows you to search search the postcode by the given address identified by those three parameters.
 It also provides the functionality to search address from a given postcode.

 # Install
 To get started, simply install it with npm: